 The Program area for these improvements includes Nassau Street between Fulton Street and Maiden Land, William Street between Maiden Lane and Beekman Street, Gold Street between Platt and Beekman Streets, Cliff Street between John and Fulton Streets, and Pearl Street between Maiden Lane and Fulton Street.

 Construction for the streetscape improvements continues and is expected to be completed in October 2012.
-At the end of the second quarter 2011, approximately 47.00% of the original duration of the contract had elapsed and 29.47% of the original contract value had been completed.
+At the end of the third quarter 2011, approximately 40% of actual construction was complete and is expected to be completed in October 2012.